dpicken/atari-hw/doc/sbc.md

 ### AMU

+To program the AMU with support for 320 KiB RAM (compy, separate Sally/Antic banking):

+    make install-prebuilt-jed-amu320compy

-To program the AMU:
+To program the AMU for all other RAM configurations:

     make install-prebuilt-jed-amu

 ### RMU

+To program the RMU with support for 320 KiB RAM (compy, separate Sally/Antic banking):

+    make install-prebuilt-jed-rmu320compy

 To program the RMU with support for 320 KiB RAM (rambo, combined Sally/Antic banking):

     make install-prebuilt-jed-rmu320rambo

+To program the RMU with support for 128 KiB RAM (130XE, separate Sally/Antic banking):

+    make install-prebuilt-jed-rmu130xe

 To program the RMU with support for 64 KiB RAM (65XE / 800XL):

     make install-prebuilt-jed-rmu65xe

-WIP: To program the RMU with support for 320 KiB RAM (compy, separate Sally/Antic banking):

-    make install-prebuilt-jed-rmu320compy

-WIP: To program the RMU with support for 128 KiB RAM (130XE, separate Sally/Antic banking):

-    make install-prebuilt-jed-rmu130xe

 ### ROM